-SCULPT - Shaping your documents and content for accessible practice
+SCULPT - Shaping your documents and content for accessible and inclusive practice

 SCULPT came out of research conducted within Worcestershire County Council.
 It is our answer to educating our workforce to become inclusive digital practitioners when creating documents and content.

 SCULPT has been recognised by others as a useful tool

 - SCULPT appears on page 2 of the JISC Guide: Ensuring continuity of learning during enforced absence

 - LEXDIS - SCULPT Strategy for accessible content creation